Bachelor’s Degree in Counseling Online Programs

 Earning a bachelor’s in counseling online can help lay a strong foundation for graduate studies in social sciences such as master’s in social work programs, Applied Behavior Analysis (ABA), counseling and other mental health licensed professions.
 A master’s degree is required by most states to work as a counseling professional.
 Some schools offer accelerated master’s degree in counseling programs, which allow qualified students to complete their graduate degrees faster than traditional programs.

-Beyond counseling, students with undergraduate degrees in counseling may go on to pursue related advanced degrees.
-A common option is a master’s in social work (MSW), but degrees in related fields are a possibility as well, such as an MS in psychology
+Beyond counseling, students with undergraduate degrees in counseling may pursue related advanced degrees.
+A common option is a master’s in social work (MSW), but degrees in related fields are also possible, such as an MS in psychology.

 If your passions lie within academia or research, a PhD in counseling may help you develop your skills.